JennHubert/Logistic-Regression/README.md

 As [IBM](https://www.ibm.com/topics/logistic-regression) puts it,

 *"Logistic regression estimates the probability of an event occurring, such as voted or didn’t vote, based on a given dataset of independent variables.
-Since the outcome is a probability, the dependent variable is bounded between 0 and 1.This type of statistical model (also known as logit model) is often used for classification and predictive analytics."*
+Since the outcome is a probability, the dependent variable is bounded between 0 and 1.
+This type of statistical model (also known as logit model) is often used for classification and predictive analytics."*

 ## Data utilized
 The data utilized can be found [here](https://allisonhorst.github.io/palmerpenguins/), and the paper that was published along with the data can be found [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0090081#s3).